What can you do with a

-Take a closer look at the classes you will take in the criminal justice catalog.
+Take a closer look at the classes you will take within the criminal justice program.

-An associate’s degree in human services from Mitchell Technical College may be applied toward a bachelor’s degree in criminal justice, nonprofit administration and psychology, allowing completion of this bachelor’s degree in two years.
+An associate’s degree in human services from Mitchell Technical College may be applied toward a bachelor’s degree in criminal justice, allowing for completion of this bachelor’s degree in just two years.

-Take a look at some of the organizations our students have interned with in the past.
+Here are just some of the organizations where our students have interned with in the past.

 - South Dakota Division of Criminal Investigation